kennywall/import-test/_posts/2011-03-18-statusnet-an-open-and-distributed-microblogging-platform.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/statusnet-logo-500x300.png
 ---
-{% include JB/setup %}<p>StatusNet is a microblogging platform that can be installed on any server.
+{% include JB/setup %}StatusNet is a microblogging platform that can be installed on any server.
 Think of it as your own private Twitter service.
 StatusNet offers similar functionality to Twitter, but allows business and individuals to control their own services and data, while still inter-operating with existing microblogging platformslike Twitter and Facebook.
 StatusNet is open source, and provides APIs for custom integration.